e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 Throughout the next pages, I'm going to use these examples to illustrate how I would go out at the challenges they face using my methodology and mindset.

+#### The Nature of Disruption

+Disruption is in practice simpler than the myth the term tends to carry.
+To disrupt, your product needs to do either or both of these things:

+1. Achieving similar or better results as before but at a radically lower cost (time and money) and larger scale - Think about the printing press.
+2. Achieving drastically better results (more & faster) as before by leveraging a brand-new way of doing the work that has never been done before - Think about inspecting assets with a drone.

+When you achieve both, that is lower cost, larger scale and faster, your disruption is a revolution - think smartphones and digital photography.

+Digital photography is particularly interesting because the cost of a photo has basically gone to 0 as any digital camera can produce an infinite number of pictures.
+Which is a complete revolution from the film era.

+Disruptable markets are simply markets that have been in an extended period of time of high cost and/or low productivity while a solution seems within reach with established technology.
+Your ability to disrupt here lies in your internal capacity to bring science and product.

 @#$randd$#@
 ### R&D

-The role of engineers is to take science and create products.
+The role of engineers is to apply science to create products.

-A product - in a tech company - is a value generating element one customer will want to buy for its low cost and its unique edge.
+A product - at least in a tech company - is a value generating element one customer will want to buy for its (relative) low cost and its unique edge.
 The technology is here to provide both the lower cost (often through unlimited scale not unlike printing) and the unique edge (through a different approach to the problem).

 The technology itself is basically applied science.